This page may contain affiliate links. Please see Affiliate Disclaimer

 Big Barn is a website that lists farm shops, farmers’ markets, butchers, delicatessens by postcode.

 Farmers’ markets are a treasure trove of goodies.
 They open your mind to different varieties of food and allow you to interact with the person who produced it.
-You can find out more about the food’s origins and a bit of background about the producer.
-Haggling is allowed and can be enjoyable, once you overcome the initial guilt of reducing their prices.
-Sometimes it’s hard being British.
+As a result, you can find out more about the food’s origins and a bit of background about the producer.

-Often, you get even cheaper food towards the end of the day, when they need to clear the stall.
-I worked on a market stall as a teenager and used to shout out lower prices to attract the attention of someone passing by.
-It often resulted in a gathering to see what else was on offer.
-Don’t look at it as paying less to the farmer.
-If they don’t sell, they’re getting zero, plus it is waste.
+Often, market stalls reduce prices towards the end of the day because they need to clear the stall.
+I worked on a market stall as a teenager and used to shout out lower prices in order to attract the attention of someone passing by.
+Consequently, a gathering would usually form to see what else was on offer.
+Therefore, don’t look at it as paying less to the farmer.
+If they don’t sell, they’re getting zero and also it is waste.

 You can get anything from meat, fish, fruit and vegetables to jams, honey, pickles and fermented products.

-Some have restaurants connected to them.
-The meals tend to comprise of some ingredients from their own farm.
+Some have restaurants connected to them and the meals tend to comprise of some ingredients from their own farm.
 They act as a social network for locals too and give them ideas of what sort of meals they can prepare at home using the food they sell in the shop.

 A list of Farm Shops local to you can be found at Farm Shop UK

-When I ordered from Riverford Organics I received a Romanesco Cauliflower, which I made into my Christmas Cauliflower.
+I ordered from a box scheme and received a Romanesco Cauliflower, which I used to make my Christmas Cauliflower.

 Pick Your Own

-Picking your own produce, whether it be strawberries, raspberries, or pumpkins can be a great experience, especially with your children.
-It helps them understand where your food comes from and they can get mucky, always a bonus!
+Picking your own strawberries, raspberries or pumpkins can be a great experience, especially with your children and it helps them understand where your food comes from.

 Going to farms and picking strawberries yourself seems to make the strawberries taste better, as if you’ve grown them yourself.
 Having an active role makes you feel good about eating it.